 - Annual time cost: 16 hours

-That's two full work days annually spent on a task a computer can do in milliseconds.
+That's two full work days every year spent on a task a computer can do in milliseconds.
+And that's assuming you don't procrastinate or get distracted mid-process.

 The Consistency Problem